WISEPLAT/zcash/README.md

 ---

 Do you want an updated compiled file for Zcashd?
+Or you want just say - Thanks)))

 Just donate here: